fraterrisus/walkthroughs/dragon-wars/maps/tars-ruins.md

 ![map](tars-ruins.svg)

 A ruined city, destroyed by dragons.
-Random (1 in 100) and fixed encounters abound, and some of them are pretty hard for an early-game party.
-If you're coming back after Freeport, you should be fine.
+Random (1 in 100) and fixed encounters abound.

 *D:Soften Stone* works here, but none of the ruined buildings have anything in them.